chrbertsch/ModelicaConference2021/README.md

 - Modelica in other application areas (mathematical programming, databases etc.)
 - Modelica for teaching and education
 - FMI in Modelica and non-Modelica applications and tools
+- Applications of th DPC Standard
+- Applications of th SSP Standard

 ## Call for Papers (December 1st  – April 26)